APPOINTMENTS CAN BE SCHEDULED MON-THURS

 Hauling that boat to the lake or pulling a utility trailer loaded with home improvement supplies is not a problem for most light trucks, SUVs, or even larger cars.
 However, safety should always be a top priority when towing any type of trailer.
 The argument over which type of transmission is best can be an issue, but both options will work when the driver is comfortable with the driving situation.

-Determining what problem(s) your car has may seem like an impossible task, especially to the untrained eyes and ears of the average driver.
+Determining what problem(s) your car has may seem like an impossible task.
+Especially to the untrained eyes and ears of the average driver.
 It may be helpful to think of your car’s inner workings as similar to that of the human body.
-For instance, if you have chest pain that could point toward any number of health issues, but if the chest pain exists in addition to difficulty breathing, then it is much more likely that asthma (or something very similar) is the cause.
+For instance, if you have chest pain that could point toward any number of health issues.
+But if the chest pain exists in addition to difficulty breathing, then it is much more likely that asthma (or something very similar) is the cause.
 Automotive problems are diagnosed in a similar manner.
-Problems that involve mechanical systems typically exhibit distinct sensations and sounds that act as indicators that a certain process isn’t working the way it is intended to.
+Problems that involve mechanical systems typically exhibit distinct sensations and sounds.
+These act as indicators that a certain process isn’t working the way it is intended to.
 As soon as you recognize that something seems a bit “off” with your vehicle’s functionality, it is time to assess the issue and look for a way to fix it.

 Your car’s transmission is a complex mechanical system that controls the application of power from the engine to the driveshaft.
 It experiences more wear and tear over time than most other parts of your vehicle due to the heat and friction produced by their many moving and interacting components.
 Major issues are bound to arise if your transmission is not well maintained and/or symptoms of a problem are not checked by a professional soon after they develop.